-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Goldrich Mining Company as of December 31, 2013 and 2012, and the results of its operations and its cash flows for the years then ended and from inception (March 26, 1959) through December 31, 2013 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Goldrich Mining Company as of December 31, 2014 and 2013, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has incurred losses since inception and does not have sufficient cash at December 31, 2013 to fund normal operations for the next 12 months, and no recurring source of revenue.
+As discussed in Note 1 to the financial statements, the Company has incurred losses since inception and does not have sufficient cash at December 31, 2014 to fund normal operations for the next 12 months, and no recurring source of revenue.
 These factors raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.